- SPECIAL GETTING-STARTED ASSIGNMENTS

 - the write-up part.

-I’ll start this ball rolling in mid-February with due dates for all three parts at that time.
+I’ll start this ball rolling in mid-February with detailed written instructions.